prajjwal1/prajjwal1.github.io/_publications/adaptive_tfmr_acl_srw_2020.md

 ---

 ### Abstract
-Coming soon
+The usage of transformers has grown from learning about language semantics to forming meaningful visiolinguistic representations.
+These architectures are often over-parametrized, requiring large amounts of computation.
+In this work, we extend adaptive approaches to learn more about model interpretability and computational efficiency.
+Specifically, we study attention spans, sparse, and structured dropout methods to help understand how their attention mechanism extends for vision and language tasks.
+We further show that these approaches can help us learn more about how the network perceives the complexity of input sequences, sparsity preferences for different modalities, and other related phenomena.

-This is a placeholder for the paper.
-Paper will be uploaded to arXiv after the camera ready deadline which is 15 May 2020.
-Stay tuned.
+Paper is available at [arXiv](https://arxiv.org/abs/2005.07486)

 The Code can be found on [Adaptive Transformers](https://github.com/prajjwal1/adaptive_transformers).
-I've also released a standalone project which can be found here [Fluence](https://github.com/prajjwal1/fluence).
+I've also released a library related to this work [Fluence](https://github.com/prajjwal1/fluence).